nabenabe0928/coding_rules/README.md

 2. [Git branch naming conventions](https://deepsource.io/blog/git-branch-naming-conventions/)

 ## 2-2.
 Commit messages
+The details are mentioned in the reference below.
+Basically, commit message should specify why you make the changes, because people will know what you changed from `git diff` and cannot know why from the git commands.
+There are seven rules to follow:
 1. Start with a tag
 2. Separate subject from body with a blank line
 3. Limit the subject line to 50 characters